acrosett/vue-spotify-interface/README.md

 ## How to run:

-1. create .env file at root and write the following
+1. create a file named '.env' at root and write the following

 ```
 CLIENT_ID=your_client_id